 By ‘dwelling’ and ‘entering in simple oneness into things’ Heidegger intends his own metaphysic of zuhandenheit: purposive engagement, craft; not our habitual subject-object, or means-end thinking.
 We may doubt the accuracy of Heidegger’s description; it seems touristic, we may say.
 What are these houses really like?
 What has been left out?
 But it’s the phrase “by the dwelling of peasants” that strikes.
 Are these real people?
 Who were they?
 How does he know of them?
 What does he know of them?
 What reports do we have of their thinking?
 Is the house itself taken to be evidence of that?
 If not, then what is?

 Let’s say that such a house, either as Heidegger describes it, or as we might find one, is evidence of the thinking—of the way of being, to put it in Heidegger’s terms—of its builders.
-If this is right, then it seems that to do as they did will be to be as they were, at least to a degree.
-Yet to do as they did asks us to take note of features of the house; these gables, those windows, those beams, etc. But which features are the correct ones to take note of?
+If this is right, then to do as they did will be to be as they were, at least to a degree.
+Yet to do as they did requires us to take note of features of the house; these gables, those windows, those beams, etc. But which features are the correct ones to take note of?
 Are we sure that none of what we see was put into place by means-end thinking?
-The real history of Black Forest houses suggests that earlier examples were built with living rooms facing the hillside, and not facing out, over the valley, as we might naturally expect.
+The history of Black Forest houses suggests that earlier examples were built with living rooms facing the hillside, and not facing out, over the valley, as we might expect.
 At some time, a switch was made and later examples do have valley-facing living rooms.
 But why was this done?
-Can we be sure that no Black Forest farmers simply had the thought that it would be nice to look out at the valley and asked themselves what would have to happen to bring that about?
+Can we be sure that no Black Forest farmers had the thought that it would be nice to look out at the valley and asked themselves what would have to happen to bring that about?
 I suggest that we cannot.
-(And, if this is what happened, I can see no way to respectably denigrate the motivation of those people: if it seemed good to them to have that end in mind, in a very similar way to how it might seem good to us to have it, then all power to them.)
+(And if it seemed good to them to have that end in mind, in a very similar way to how it might seem good to us to have it, then all power to them.)

-Heidegger, of course, presents his example and then immediately disavows it:
+Heidegger, of course, presents his example and immediately disavows it:

 “Our reference to the Black Forest farm in no way means that we should or could go back to building such houses; rather, it illustrates by a dwelling that has been, how it was able to build.”